sopac/pacsafe-doc/training/tonga/concepts.rst

 Modelling
 ---------

+*To be updated with general hazard modelling concepts - CA*

-Modelling floods is an entire discipline in its own right.
-Flood modelling can be carried out by combining factors such as precipitation, geology and runoff characteristics, terrain etc. to derive a model of impending or current flood.
+Modelling natural hazards is an entire discipline in its own right, and each of the hazards have entire research communities dedicated to modelling events.

+Hazard modelling can be carried out by combining factors such as precipitation, geology and runoff characteristics, terrain etc. to derive a model of impending or current flood.
 Modelling can use data interpolation techniques - e.g. by taking flood depth readings manually or using telemetry from various sites around the flood prone area, flood depths can be interpolated to estimate the depth at places that were not sampled.

 Another modelling approach used by engineers is to install depth sensors upstream of the catchment and then try to model how much water is coming into the catchment area based on depth and flow rates.
 This has the potential advantage of giving early warning before floods enter the flood prone area, although it also has the disadvantage that localised rainfall may not be accurately considered in the model.

 Using a digital elevation model (DEM) and a stream network, it is also possible to generate a simple model of which areas might be inundated by a water rise in the river network of a certain amount.
 DEM cells adjacent to the stream network which are below the flood-rise threshold will be considered flooded and then those cell neighbours can in turn be considered so as to ensure that only contiguous areas in the DEM are flagged as inundated.
 There are various other approaches that can be used to model flood potential that involve using a DEM.

 One advantage of using a modelling approach is that it allows us to forecast less frequent events.
 For example, there may not be localised knowledge about 1 in 50 or 100 year flood events and their impacts, but these can be estimated using modelling techniques.
+A community may not have experienced a category 5 cyclone, but it may be possible.
+Again, modelling techniques can enable us to determine what such a cyclone might look like, and what the impacts would be.

 Single-event versus multiple-event hazards
 ------------------------------------------

-Hazard data used in InaSAFE can represent either single-event or multiple-event.
-Single event hazards are useful when you want to estimate scenarios like ‘how many people would be affected if we had another flood like in 2013’.
+Hazard data used in |project_name| can represent either single-event or multiple-event.
+Single event hazards are useful when you want to estimate scenarios like 'how many people would be affected if we had another flood like in 2013'.
 A single event hazard covers a short span of time - like a single flood or earthquake event.
 Single event data is also the most suitable to use for events which are stochastic e.g. earthquakes which seldom occur at the same place and with the same intensity more than once.

 Multiple-event data are useful when you would like to plan for disasters that repeatedly affect the same area.
 For example over the course of 10 years, the same districts or sub-districts may get flooded, though not on every event.
 Flood and volcano eruptions may be good candidates for using multiple-event data in your disaster management planning.

-Requirements for using flood data in PacSAFE
+Requirements for using flood data in |project_name|

 +--------------------------+---------------------------------------------------------------------+
 | **Key notes for floods** |                                                                     |